-Two containers weighing 20 and 40 tons, respectively, were shipped by boat from the USA to Frankfurt.
+Two containers measuring 20 and 40 feet, respectively, were shipped by boat from the USA to Frankfurt.
 They contained “Edmond’s Prehistoric Realm” – a block of stone measuring roughly 20 square meters, chock-full of dinosaur bones.
 Supported by the Lipoid Foundation, Senckenberg can thus implement a globally unique project.

 The bone bed, retrieved from the Lance Formation in Wyoming and containing a wealth of bones from Edmontosaurus and other fossils, was transported to Frankfurt where, starting on June, 4th 2020, it will be presented in a cooperative exhibition in conjunction with the Wyoming Dinosaur Center Thermopolis, the Frankfurter Kunstverein (Frankfurt Art Association), and National Geographic in the Senckenberg Natural History Museum.
 In front of the visitors, preparators will expose the fossils in the rock slab and prepare them for scientific analyses.
 The new special exhibition “Edmond’s Prehistoric Realm – A Dinosaur Excavation in Frankfurt” presents geoscientific research up close and personal.

 For more than 100 years, the Senckenberg Natural History Museum in Frankfurt has been home to one of the few known Edmontosaurus mummies, nicknamed Edmond.
 Like the bone bed, the fossil originated from the Lance Formation in Wyoming.
 The almost complete skeleton and the well-preserved skin – an important reference to the dinosaur’s actual appearance – make this exhibit particularly important for science.